-(1) GASB Adjustment principally includes the noncash impact of GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, GASB Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, GASB Statement No. 87, Leases, GASB Statement No. 94, Public-Private Partnerships and Availability Payment Arrangements, and GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+(1) GASB Adjustment principally includes the noncash impact of GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, GASB Statement No. 53, Accounting and Financial Reporting for Perivative Instruments, GASB Statement No. 68, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, GASB Statement No. 87, Leases, GASB Statement No. 94, Public-Private Partnerships and Availability Payment Arrangements, and GASB Statement No. 96, Subscription-Based Information Technology Arrangements.